 Originally, most houses had rear screened porches both up and downstairs.
 The upstairs porch normally was a sleeping porch, and the back downstairs porch was an open space for household chores such as washing, ironing, and food preparation.
 All of the houses on the Wilson Block had cisterns on each porch.

-* photo by Steve Clicque
+*photos by Mike Morgan and Steve Clicque